Killer Mike: 2013–present: Run the Jewels, Michael and Songs for Sinners & Saints

 Run the Jewels released a free eponymous album on June 26, 2013.
 The next year, on October 28, 2014, Run the Jewels released their second free album, Run the Jewels 2.
 On September 25, 2015, the duo released a re-recorded version of Run the Jewels 2 made entirely with cat sounds, titled Meow the Jewels.
 A third album, Run the Jewels 3, was released on December 24, 2016.
 Their fourth album, RTJ4, was released on June 3, 2020.

 On July 4, 2022, Mike released a solo single, "Run".
 This track would subsequently appear on Michael, a solo album that Mike released on June 16, 2023.

 On July 29, 2024, Mike announced his seventh studio album, Songs for Sinners & Saints, with his gospel group, Michael & The Mighty Midnight Revival.
-The album released August 2.
+The album released August 2nd.

+In 2025, Killer Mike appeared on the De La Soul album Cabin in the Sky, on the song “A Quick 16 For Mama”.

 Other ventures

 Acting

 Mike has been featured in the films 20 Funerals, Idlewild (2006), and ATL (2006).
 He has performed as a voice actor, playing a rapper/actor-turned-U.S. President named Taqu'il in the Adult Swim cartoon Frisky Dingo from 2006 to 2008.
 Mike guest-voiced a Boost Mobile phone in an episode of the same name of Adult Swim's Aqua Teen Hunger Force.
 He appeared twice on an Adult Swim surreal comedy series The Eric Andre Show, once in 2012, where he acted as a hype man for a female opera singer, and again in 2014, where he performed a rap battle with Action Bronson while the two were forced to walk on treadmills.
 He appeared as himself in Ozark (season 4 episode 8).
 On January 18, 2019, Netflix released Trigger Warning with Killer Mike, a docuseries which Mike hosts.